-The Center for Cybersecurity fosters the next generation of scholars by proudly hosting the ASPIRE scholarship, the NYU Cyber Scholars Program, and the Latham & Watkins Award in Technology and Law, along with scholarships and fellowships for PhD applicants in Cybersecurity.
+The Center for Cybersecurity fosters the next generation of scholars by proudly hosting the ASPIRE scholarship, the NYU Cyber Scholars Program, the Latham & Watkins Award in Technology and Law, and scholarships and fellowships for PhD applicants in Cybersecurity.

 The NYU Cyber Scholars Program offers an interdisciplinary scholarship program for students passionate about cybersecurity.
 Students who are selected for this prestigious scholarship program will join a cohort of peers from across the University as they develop a comprehensive understanding of cybersecurity issues that integrates technical and non-technical disciplines.

 The Latham & Watkins Award in Technology and Law seeks to train a new generation of technology lawyers who are not only equipped to analyze the most complex technology law and policy issues, but also students who have mastered the technical understandings of the discipline.
 The student selected for this award must demonstrate a passion for technology and cybersecurity law and an interest in the interdisciplinary aspects of the subject.